Adithya6ramesh/Book-Log/README.md

 Last step, run `pnpm install` to install the dependencies and then run `pnpm dev` to start the development server.

 Visit `http://localhost:5173` and start building! 🚀

+## Creating new routes and new components

+There are two commands that can help you create new routes and new components.

+### Creating a new route

+Simply run `pnpm create:route <name>` and you'll get a new route file in the `apps/server/src/routes` folder.

+### Creating a new component

+Simply run `pnpm ui-add <name>` and select which UI components you want to add from the Shadcn UI library.
+They will appear in `packages/ui/src` folder.

 ## Motivation